MicrosoftDocs/windows-dev-docs/hub/nodejs/setup-on-windows.md

     ![NVM list showing installed Node versions](../images/windows-nvm-node-installs.png)

+9. After installing the Node.js version numbers you need, select the version that you would like to use by entering: `nvm use <version>` (replacing `<version>` with the number, ie: `nvm install 12.14.0`).

-9. To check which version of Node.js is currently the default, enter: `node --version`
+10. To confirm which version of Node.js is currently the default, enter: `node --version`

-10. To change the version of Node.js you would like to use for a project, create a new project directory `mkdir NodeTest`, and enter the directory `cd NodeTest`, then enter `nvm use <version>` replacing `<version>` with the version number you'd like to use (ie v10.16.3`).
+11. To change the version of Node.js you would like to use for a project, create a new project directory `mkdir NodeTest`, and enter the directory `cd NodeTest`, then enter `nvm use <version>` replacing `<version>` with the version number you'd like to use (ie v10.16.3`).

-11. Verify which version of npm is installed with: `npm --version`, this version number will automatically change to whichever npm version is associated with your current version of Node.js.
+12. Verify which version of npm is installed with: `npm --version`, this version number will automatically change to whichever npm version is associated with your current version of Node.js.

 ## Alternative version managers